clia/rcproxy/README.md

 # ping_interval means the interval of each ping was send into backend node in millisecond.
 ping_interval=10000

+# Configure password for backend server.
+It will send this password to backend server on connect.
+# Empty value will be ignored.
 auth = "" # mypassw

 ```